 What goes on in the mind of a work experience recruiter?
 To help you look at the process from the employer’s perspective, we’ve compiled a list of the top five questions that recruiters will ask themselves about you when you apply for an internship, placement, work shadowing opportunity or volunteer placement.
-You probably won't be asked all of these questions directly, but you can answer them through your behaviour and demeanour.
+You probably won't be asked all of these questions directly, but you can still answer them through your attitude and demeanour.

 Question one: do you have the necessary skills and qualities?